jieunkxx/credit-system-backend/README.md

   - check if there is valid credit left.
     - condition1: credit has not been passed 90 days since it was created
     - condition2: credit has not been used
-  - if so, use them from oldest dated credit. mark as used and move to the next oldest dateavailable credit.
+  - if so, use them from oldest dated credit. mark as used and move to the next oldest date available credit.
 Update credit value.
   - if not, throws a custom error.

 - get available credits